Convex cocompact actions in real projective geometry: Reminders

 \begin{definition} Let $\Gamma$ be a discrete subgroup of $\PGL(V)$.
 The \emph{proximal limit set} of $\Gamma$ in $\PP(V)$ is the closure $\Lambda_{\Gamma}$ of the set of attracting fixed points of elements of~$\Gamma$ which are proximal in $\PP(V)$. \end{definition}

-\begin{remark} When $\Gamma$ is an \emph{irreducible} discrete subgroup of $\PGL(V)$ containing at least one proximal element, the proximal limit set $\Lambda_{\Gamma}$ was first studied in \cite{gui90,ben97,ben00}.
+\begin{remark} When $\Gamma$ is a discrete subgroup of $\PGL(V)$ acting \emph{irreducibly} on $\PP(V)$ and containing at least one proximal element, the proximal limit set $\Lambda_{\Gamma}$ was first studied in \cite{gui90,ben97,ben00}.
 In that setting, the action of $\Gamma$ on $\Lambda_{\Gamma}$ is minimal (\ie any orbit is dense), and $\Lambda_{\Gamma}$ is contained in any nonempty, closed, $\Gamma$-invariant subset of $\PP(V)$, by \cite[Lem.\,2.5]{ben00}. \end{remark}